SandroWissmann/Bricks-Py/README.md

     ]
   ```

 Same as Bricks.
-The only difference is the missing `HP` specification.
+The only difference is the missing `hitpoints` specification.

 ## License